WinVector/data_algebra/Examples/cdata/ranking_pivot_example.md

 The column names `rank`, `DATE`, and `OP` are all column names of the table we are starting with.
 The values `1`, `2`, and `3` are all values we expect to see in the `rank` column of the working data frame.
 And the symbols `DATE1`, `DATE2`, `DATE3`, `OP1`, `OP2`, and `OP3` are all stand-in names for values we see in our data.
 These symbols will be the column names of our new row-records.

+By default, the first column of a diagram is the in-record key (that is why we put `rank` first).
+However, any set of columns can be specified as the in-record keys through the package interfaces.

 We have tutorials on how to build these diagrams [here](https://winvector.github.io/cdata/articles/design.html) and [here](https://winvector.github.io/cdata/articles/blocksrecs.html).
 Essentially we draw one record of the input and output and match column names to stand-in interior values of the other.
 The output record is a single row, so we don't have to explicitly pass it in.
 However it looks like the following.